SonyCSLParis/STDL/README.md

-# STDL – Social Thermodynamics Library
+# STDL – Social ThermoDynamics Library

-STDL is a Python package for analyzing **temporal bipartite networks**.
-It extends beyond static graph libraries by computing **graph dynamics** such as entity positions, velocities between consecutive timeframes, graphs, communities, modularities, visualisations and thermodynamic statistics.
+STDL is a Python package for analysing **temporal bipartite networks**.
+It extends beyond static graph libraries by computing **graph dynamics**, such as entity positions, velocities between consecutive timeframes, graphs, communities, modularity, visualisations, and thermodynamic statistics.

+> [!CAUTION]
+> Please note that it's still a work in progress, so use it with caution!

 ### Credits
 **DESIGN and DEVELOPMENT**: Pietro Gravino (Sony CSL Paris), Juraj Simkovic (Vienna University of Technology)